 Medical Payments Coverage

-Medical payments coverage pays for the medical bills of you and your passengers, regardless of who is at fault in the accident.
-This coverage does not have a deductible.
+Medical payments coverage, commonly referred to as Med Pay, pays for the medical bills of you and your passengers, regardless of who is at fault in the accident.
+This coverage does not have a deductible and is optional coverage.
+However, it is highly recommended to help pay for out-of -pocket expenses prior to an actual settlement.

 Rental Car Coverage